semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 - `semgrep ci || [ $? != 1 ]` - Semgrep in CI fails on blocking comments, CI ignores internal error.
 - `semgrep ci || true` - Semgrep in CI passes on blocking findings, CI ignores internal error.

-To enable one of these options, insert the code under `steps` key, see the following example from GitHub Actions (GHA):
+To enable one of these options, insert the code under the `run` key, see the following example from GitHub Actions (GHA):

 ```yaml
 steps: